 Colleen Kole’s Time Fragments #11 In the Distance (USA 2015) 82″ wide 83″ long Detail is below, that shows the really interesting quilting.

-Even though it wasn’t my favorite, you can see that it caused me to think.
+You can see that it caused me to think.
 Also in this building were the quilts from SAQA–Studio Art Quilt Association.
 They never let us photograph their quilts in stateside shows, so I felt positively delirious to be able to take photos of these quilts.
 That’s in the next post about the European Patchwork Meeting.
 I have created a main page, with a listing of posts.